silx-kit/silx-training/software_engineering/1_Project/index.rst

 Warning : code under MIT/BSD/Apache licenses can be integrated under proprieteray licences, redistributed...

-Why MIT instead of GPL ?
+Why MIT instead of GPL or LGPL?
-    -> GPL enforce publication of any modification
+    -> GPL enforce publication of any derived code
-Why MIT instead of BSD ?
+    -> LGPL enforce publication of any modification Why MIT instead of BSD ?
     -> Different version of BSD, complexify a bit
 Why MIT instead of Apache 2.0 ?